Journalism Organizations Getting Tax Exemptions

 As you may have heard, the 2019 federal budget implementation bill establishes tax incentives for a new category of registered journalism organizations.
 The most high profile example of this change is La Presse, whose change to nonprofit status has been widely documented and discussed.

-Much like charities, these organizations will enjoy broad taxation exemptions, will have the right to issue official tax receipts for gifts they receive, and will be entitled to receive donations from other charities and foundations.
+Although it is a separate category, much like charities, these organizations will enjoy broad taxation exemptions, will have the right to issue official tax receipts for gifts they receive, and will be entitled to receive donations from other charities and foundations.
 The bill also includes a partial reimbursement of journalist salaries for eligible organizations.

 There has been some debate about whether this is a positive change or not.
 On the one hand, journalism as an industry is in desperate need of more sustainable financial models, and the financial crash of many newspapers is already a real problem for the quality of our democratic life in Canada.
 It might also offer an easier path for independent media outlets to make their way in a very competitive market.